Jzbonner/ReactEssentials/Notes/ReactNotes_Day2.md

 * This is an example of both Polymorphism, Data Hiding, and Is-a/Has-a Inheritance in ES6 JS
 * Refer to notes on Object Oriented Thought Process for more information on the aforementioned programming concepts
 * State is local to a component, so a component can manage its own state; however props are when you pass data to a component

+Utilizing a class component allows you to utilize a method for each way you will be interacting with your component state.
+You can do this by using the `setState()` method that is located on the component instance.

+It is necessary to utilize the above method so tha React can compare state changes.
+If you were to explicitly mutate a specific property of the state without the `setState()` method, then React would not be able to compare states.
+It doesn't keep a log of the invoked state properties, it simply looks for methods that signal a change in state properties.
+* Methods that are consistently used to modify arrays are `filter()`, `map()` and `reduce()`
+* In a more contrived example for handling changes to state properties, you would organize your arrays by utilizing IDs that are linked to corresponding name values.
+In the React Examples folder for Day 2 we are simplifying the React application process